easyblueio/easy-cache-react/README.md

 ## easy-cache-react

+`easy-cache-react` provide an easy way to ensure that clients are always on the latest version of your app.
 Modern, tested and fully written in typescript.

 Written here at [easyblue.io](https://www.easyblue.io/), a french insurtech company.
 Check out our website to see how we're using this package in production.

 ## Installation

  `yarn add easy-cache-react` or `npm install easy-cache-react`

 ## Basic Usage

-## useEasyCache hook
+### useEasyCache hook

 ```typescript jsx
 import * as React from 'react';